apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wells Fargo shares jump after earnings top Wall Street expectations**
+**NFL odds, Vegas lines, picks, spreads, game predictions: Model eyeing Falcons, Commanders in Week 6, 2024**

-You can read more about it [here](https://www.cnbc.com/2024/10/11/wells-fargo-wfc-q3-2024-earnings.html).
+You can read more about it [here](https://www.cbssports.com/nfl/news/nfl-odds-vegas-lines-picks-spreads-game-predictions-model-eyeing-falcons-commanders-in-week-6-2024/).

 ## Requirements
 - Python 3.8